shania1113/shania1113.github.io/README.md

 * second conclusion

 Here is how this work could be developed further in a future project.

+## Special Thanks

+The code writing for this project had help from ChatGPT, including asking it coding questions on how to use specific functions, but the author writes major work.

+Some other coding questions are answered by the previous course ICCs and StackOverflow.

 ## References
 [1] [Steam Statistics (2024) —Active Users & Market Share](https://www.demandsage.com/steam-statistics/)